vdjserver/vdjserver-web-backbone/component/test/readme.md

 npm i -g testcafe
 ```

-From the directory this readme is in, copy the default config file (env.default) to a local env file (env), edit the env file, provide test and tapis settings, and source the export_env file:
+From the directory this readme is in, copy the default configuration file (env.default) to a local env file (env), edit the env file, provide test and Tapis settings, and source the export_env file:

 ```
 cp env.default env